Are you guilty of using tired clichés in your author bio?

 My writing has been compared to [insert famous author or book title].

 I’m a coffee addict and can’t write without it.

 I’ve been writing since I was a child.

 My writing is fueled by coffee.

 This list could be much longer, but I’m sure you get the idea.

 Short and sweet

-But it is much easier to write if you think first about the primary reason for writing it.
+But it is much easier to write if you think about the primary reason for writing it first.